-My television set is NOT broke on the Cable News Network (CNN) 24/7.
+My television is NOT broke on the Cable News Network (CNN) 24/7.
 Other networks -- ABC, CBS, FOX, NBC, and PBS -- all have fine public affairs and journalistic review shows (what I refer to collectively as "talking heads" shows), and I watch them as often as I do the "Network of Record," the "Best network in the Universe -- CNN."
 My Sundays are spent in part watching or listening to "live" or prerecorded versions of the five major "talking heads shows."
-My morning routine includes watching the live first two hours of "Morning Joe" (they reshow major parts of the first hours during their second two hours of their four-hour block so that you know) before I leave to exercise or to work.
+My morning routine includes watching the live first two hours of "Morning Joe" (they reshow major parts of the first hours during their second two hours of their four-hour block so that you know) before I leave to exercise or work.

 I do not own stock in Microsoft (TM) nor NBC/Universal (TM).

 Scott Despres, a volunteer Scouter, wrote as part of a discussion on LinkedIn(TM) concerning the Eagle Scout Board of Review discussion process: "There are many questions that an Eagle candidate could answer incorrectly to Some for example:

 Why do you want to be an Eagle Scout?
 "I don't know, I'm 17, and I just want it so I can quit the troop.
 My mom won't let me quit until I make Eagle."